lissarubi/markpdf/README.md

 `markpdf myExemple.md -p MyDir/MyPdf.pdf`

+## Page Number

+If you want to put a page number in the footer of all pages, use `--number` or `-n`, like:

+`markpdf myExemple.md --number`

+or

+`markpdf myExemple.md -n`

+An example of Page Number applied to MarkPDF is [this README with Page Number](https://github.com/edersonferreira/markpdf/blob/master/examples/number.pdf)

 ## Mpdf (MarkPDF config file)

 If you have a project, what uses a certain format, theme and/or landscape, you can define a file called `mpdf.json` in the main tree of your project, the `mpdf.json` content have to be like: